|Survey name||Business Insights and Conditions Survey|

 All businesses with 250 or more employees are included in the BICS sample, with a random stratified sample selected for those with an employment between 0 and 249.

-The industries covered are:
+The sectors covered are:

 non-financial services, which includes professional, scientific, communication, administrative, transport, accommodation and food, private health and education, and entertainment services